Chehalis Theater: Conversion to the Chehalis Theater

 The Pix was sold by St. John to Ted Gabel in approximately 1948, only for St. John to reacquire the movie house five years later.
 The building sustained damage during the 1949 Olympia earthquake but continued to operate.
 Closed for a major renovation beginning in 1953, the film venue was renamed Chehalis Theater (Note: A nickname was also given during the 1954 change, shortening the name to "The Chehalis".) in 1954 during the closure.
 (Note: There are conflicting reports in years after the name change incorrectly mentioning the change occurring in 1958.
 See sources within the article, post-1954, for the discrepancy.)
 The movie house during the renovation was under ownership of Ron Gamble as part of a theater chain company in the Twin Cities.
 Gamble stated that delays in reopening the theater were due to a historical record of film venues in the city continually losing money.

 Reopened on September 1, 1954, the remodel included a new, no-seam screen that could show a variety of film productions, including CinemaScope and 3-D, as well as new projection equipment.
 The large screen required the removal of the original stage.
 Additional efforts included a new balcony, ceiling, heating and cooling systems, lobby and lounge area, roof, and sidewalks.
 A marquee from the St. Helen's Theater in Chehalis was added to the building facade during the project.
 The interior was redecorated, including new curtains and light fixtures, which were specifically designed for the theater.
 The overhaul was noted to be so extensive that the Daily Chronicle newspaper reported, "there isn't much left of the old show house except for the flooring".

+Late 20th century operations

-The Roewe family purchased the Chehalis Theater from the estate of St. John in the early 1970s, owning and operating the movie house through the decade.
-The venue, in the 1980s, was run by a theater chain for a time, projecting films until 1988.
+Roeww Enterprises, a theater chain in the Twin Cities, began operations at the Chehalis Theater in the early 1960s.
+The company installed updated sound equipment and a new screen.
+The Roewe family purchased the Chehalis Theater building from the estate of St. John in the early 1970s, owning and operating the movie house through the decade; the family sold the business to the Moyer theater chain company.
+The venue, in the 1980s, continued to operate as a movie theater, projecting films until 1988.